MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-json-launch-file.md

 - [Attach to the client on the cloud sandbox or on your own server](devenv-json-launch-file.md#attach-configuration-settings)
 - [Initialize a snapshot debugging session on cloud or on your own server](devenv-json-launch-file.md#initialize-snapshot-debugging-settings)

 In the following sections, you can find a description of the parameters that are available for each of the configurations.
+You'll also find a description of how to create a [global or workspace launch configuration file](devenv-json-launch-file.md#global-and-workspace-launch-configuration).

 ## Publishing settings for cloud and local server